-This program will continue to offer direct install measures like faucet aerators, low-flow showerheads, water heater pipe wrap, advanced power strips, pipe wraps and tank wraps.
+This program will continue to offer direct install measures like faucet aerators, low-flow showerheads, water heater pipe wrap, pipe wraps, and tank wraps.
 National Grid will look to expand the direct install offerings with new technologies like smart Wi-Fi thermostats.